capsulephp/di/README.md

 Capsule offers the ability to:

-- create, modify, retain, and return objects and values;
+- create, modify, retain, and return objects and values via autowiring;
-- configure or define that creation, modification, and retention logic;
+- configure and define that creation, modification, and retention logic;
 - inject those objects and values into their dependent objects; and,
-- lazy-resolution of values and objects at instantiation time.
+- lazy-resolve values and objects at instantiation time.

 ## What Capsule Does Not Support